FORMBOT/Voron-2.4/Build Notes/README.md

 Skip

 ## P. 30 Stealthburner manual:
-Follow this Video Guide on how to set the gear mesh on your CW2: https://github.com/VoronDesign/Voron-Stealthburner/tree/main/Manual
+Follow [this Video Guide](https://github.com/VoronDesign/Voron-Stealthburner/tree/main/Manual) on how to set the gear mesh on your CW2.
-Follow this video on how to set the Anti-Squish as well: https://www.youtube.com/watch?v=L1gxBCiE0pk
+Follow [this video Guide](https://www.youtube.com/watch?v=L1gxBCiE0pk) on how to set the Anti-Squish as well.

 ## P. 31 Stealthburner manual:
 Skip for now, we will install our Version of the Anchor later.